renpy/renpy/sphinx/source/atl.rst

 nothing else, causes ATL execution to pause for that amount of time.

 Some properties can have values of multiple types.
-For example, the :propref:`xpos` property can be an int, float, or absolute.
+For example, the :propref:`xpos` property can be an int, float, or :term:`absolute <position>`.
 The behavior is undefined when an interpolation has old and new property values of different types.

 Time Statement